The Fascinating History of Thanksgiving in America

 Thanksgiving Celebrations Across Borders

-The celebration includes a large feast and is centered around family, community, and gratitude.
-Similarly, in Japan, "Labor Thanksgiving Day" (Kinrō Kansha no Hi), observed on November 23, honors workers and celebrates the harvest, highlighting labor rights and the nation's agricultural abundance.
+Japan: "Labor Thanksgiving Day" (Kinrō Kansha no Hi) on November 23 honors workers and celebrates the harvest, with an emphasis on labor rights and agricultural abundance.

 The Importance of Thanksgiving in Modern Times